 Do appropriate levels of vitamin A strengthen the immune system?
 Absolutely.
 In fact, the WHO recommends the supplementation of vitamin A to prevent complications from the Measles.
 Vitamin A can enhance antibody production and lymphocyte proliferation.
 Vitamin A is also a powerful antioxidant, which is important to reduce stress in the body from free radicals.

 With regards to the controversy surrounding Green Pasture’s Fermented Cod Liver Oil, there was a report that was released that suggested the oil is rancid.
 I researched this extensively and did not find any scientific evidence that Green Pasture’s FCLO is rancid.
 (Perhaps I will write a post about this, I spent a lot of time reading through all the evidence).
 My only concern with Green Pasture’s FCLO is the ratio of vitamin A to vitamin D. (Basically, I am not sure what the vitamin D levels are in FCLO).
-The rat bioassays show the levels of vitamin D are adequate, however, some lab tests show the levels of vitamin D3 are lower than expected.
+The rat bioassays show the levels of vitamin D are adequate, however, some lab tests showed the levels of vitamin D3 in Green Pastures Cod Liver Oil was lower than expected.
 So this is something I am still investigating.
 While I try to sort this out I am taking Nutrapros Cod Liver Oil, which is on the recommended list published the Weston Price Foundation.

 So that is my experience with Cod Liver Oil, and vitamin D. The taste of Cod Liver Oil is definitely acquired.
 (I have yet to acquire it but I still take it).
 The Green Pasture’s FCLO can be taken in capsules, and I have never “burped” it up, which is a complaint I have heard with regular fish oil.
 My daughter has surprisingly never complained about taking it, perhaps because she started taking it at a young age.
 (She is used to it).
 The taste of the Nutrapro peppermint Cod Liver Oil is not that bad.
 I did not care for the Nordic Naturals lemon flavored cod liver oil.
 I have not tried the Carlson’s Cod Liver Oil, the brand Dr. Mercola has mentioned.
 Don’t skimp too much when purchasing Cod Liver Oil, you definitely want a quality brand.
 Rancidity and heavy metal contamination can be a concern, so you want to buy from a company that tests for this.
 I use the list published by the Weston Price Foundation for recommended brands.